TieuLongPhan/SynTemp/README.md

   ```
   pip install syntemp
   ```
-  Optional if you want to install full version
+  Optional if you want to install full version including three types of atom map
   ```
   pip install syntemp[all]
   ```